 Wave Behaviour; Fields; and Nuclear and Quantum Physics.
 HL students study the same themes in

 greater depth rather than choosing a separate option.
-The three-paper exam plus a 20 % Internal
+The two external papers plus a 20 % Internal

-Assessment means practical investigation skills carry significant weight.
+Assessment means data analysis and practical investigation skills carry significant weight.
 Singapore students sitting

 IB Physics alongside peers in JCs will find substantial overlap with H2 Physics 9478, but the IA